-Many people today enjoy setting up their garden.
-Others even treat it more of a hobby than a chore.
+Many people today enjoy setting up their gardens.
+Others even treat it as more of a hobby than a chore.
 Studies reveal that gardening can help reduce stress and lighten your mood.
-While this home improvement project can be therapeutic, there a few things you need to consider.
+While this home improvement project can be therapeutic, there are a few things you need to consider.
 Feel free to use the following guidelines below for a successful green lush garden project.

 1. Select the Best Location

 Another way to grow an indoor garden is to build a portable planter box.
-You can incorporate this with old pieces of furniture like chair, bookshelves, desk, drawers, headboard, or even tubs.
+You can incorporate this with old pieces of furniture like chairs, bookshelves, desks, drawers, headboards, or even tubs.
 Prepare to set up growing lights for more sensitive plants like ivy, philodendron, or orchids.
 Today, there are now LED grow lights calibrated specifically for indoor plants.

 2. Consider Maintenance Levels